openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 Shared Signals Framework {{SSF}} enables sharing of signals and events between cooperating peers.
 It is currently leveraged by two applications – the Continuous Access Evaluation Protocol {{CAEP}} and Risk Incident Sharing and Coordination {{RISC}}.

-This specification defines how to translate normative SSF event requirements into a JSON Schema.
-JSON Schema is a standardized way to describe the structure, constraints, and data types within a JSON document.
-JSON Schemas can also be used as validators to automatically check if a JSON document adheres to the defined schema, ensuring data integrity.
+This specification defines how to translate normative SSF, CAEP, RISC event requirements into a JSON Schema. {{JSONSchema}} is a standardized way to describe the structure, constraints, and data types within a JSON document.
+JSON Schemas can also be used as {{JSONSchemaValidation}} to automatically check if a JSON document adheres to the defined schema, ensuring data integrity.

 Using JSON Schema to describe SSF has the following benefits:
-- Allows machine readability to auto generation of stubs
+- Allows machine readability to auto generation of stubs.
 - It enables a faster process to create, update and get approval for new event types.
 - JSON schema, rather than spec texts, is a more appropriate format to describe event types.
 - It also allows event types to be versioned independently thus reducing the friction between the SSF core specification and event type publication.
+- Allows more events to be incorporated easily in the standards space beyond the usecases and charters of CAEP, RISC etc.

 # JSON Schema Defintion

 The following section describes how a map a SSF event to a JSON Schema Document.

-As defined in Section 4.3 of {{JSON Schema}}, a JSON Schema document, also called a "schema", is a JSON document used to describe another JSON Document, known as an instance.
+As defined in {{Section 4.3 of JSON Schema}}, a JSON Schema document, also called a "schema", is a JSON document used to describe another JSON Document, known as an instance.

-A JSON Schema document describes the instance of SSF SET event "payload" (Section 2 of {{SET}}).
+A JSON Schema document describes the instance of SSF SET event "payload" ({{Section 2 of SET}}).
 As such, the schema will defined the claims that pertian to the specific SSF event type.
 The $id for the schema document MUST be the same as the event identifier of the SET.

 The schema is made up of the following top-level JSON keys: